TBD54566975/technical-proposals/tp025/README.md

   global-->mp3(["schema-less MP3s (no snapshot)"]);
 ```

-1. Snapshot scope will by-design fall under one and only one branch in the hierarchical scoping structure.
-Similarly a Records message will by-design always fall under one and only one leaf-node scope in the hierarchical scoping structure.
+1. Snapshot scope of `protocolPath` and `contextId` are the only two leaf scopes that are intersecting.
+That is, a message can simultaneously be referenced in a `protocolPath` scoped snapshot as well as a `contextId` scoped snapshot.

 1. We only need to keep the newest snapshot of any given scope.

 1. The intent of the prescribed scoping structure is to minimize the possible permutation of scopes a message can appear in.
-If we were to allow a more flexible scoping syntax, such as using filters, it would require a more complex or less efficient logic for maintaining the overall CID include-list when evaluating messages that fall under the scope of a new snapshot for retention/deletion.
+If we were to allow a more flexible scoping syntax, such as using filters, it would require a more complex or less efficient logic for maintaining the overall CID retention list .

-1. There can be multiple logical include-lists since snapshots can be taken with non-intersecting scopes.
-For example, snapshot A may have a scope of "protocol X", while snapshot B may have a entirely unrelated scope of "schema-less data format Y" with no parent/global snapshot that link them together.
-A message that does not fall under any scope defined in any snapshot MUST be kept.
-In the actual implementation, we might be able to utilize a single `Map`, as illustrated in the pseudo-code below.
+1. A message that does not fall under the scope of any snapshot is not subject to snapshot authorization, thus MUST be kept.

 ### Scope Processing